 - 6 Months – onwards: 2 times a day;

 - Upgrade to adult dog food at 12 months of age;

 - Always have plenty of clean, fresh water available for your dog at all time;

-- Avoid Soya – many English Bulldogs are allergic to Soya, which causes gastric torsion that may be fatal;
+- Avoid Soya – which may causes gastric issues that may be fatal;

 - Avoid supermarket and bulk supplier dog food;